MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 ### Will it affect other mods ?

 The spawn control will affect other mods, but for supported mods it should not be noticeable for the user.
 In some cases it could be needed to adjust the settings to your preferences but the default should be fine for most casual players.

 ### What are the general performance gains ?

 In general this is hard to say, because it's depends on a lot of factors.
 In my case it helps me to run a server with about 170 mods.
-The mod will not help so much for extensive red stone constructions or other setups which requires several ticks for the calculation.
+The mod will not help so much for extensive red stone constructions, custom spawner or other tasks which requires several ticks for the calculation.

 [logo]: logo.png